oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/datagrid_settings.md

 - change the order of columns
 - save columns state in [Grid View](./extensions/grid_views.md)

-Column Manager operates with columns' attributes:
+Datagrid Settings operates with columns' attributes:
 - `renderable` show/hide the column/filters (if is not defined the column is shown)
 - `order` is used to sort only columns in a row
 - `required` if `true` the column/filters can not be hidden (but can be ordered)